Why You Shouldn’t Dry Clothes On Your Radiator

 Yet another wet day and your laundry pile is growing?
 Before you pile everything onto your radiators, here’s why you shouldn’t dry your clothes on your radiator, and what to do instead to save energy.

 It goes without saying that it is really important to save energy where we can.
-After all, with our already colossal energy bills set to rise even further in 2023, we all need that extra money in our pockets.
+After all, with our already colossal energy bills set to rise even further in autumn and winter 2024, we all need that extra money in our pockets.

 And energy prices aside, the energy we use in our homes creates about a quarter of all carbon emissions from our homes.
 If we can cut our electricity and gas use, we cut our carbon emissions.
 This helps to tackle the growing climate emergency.